 A separation agreement may be celebrated at any time, and age makes no difference.
-There are, however, alternatives to pure separation agreements for employees over 55 years provided by the so called pre-retirement agreements.
+There are, however, alternatives to pure separation agreements for employees 55 years of age or older, as provided by the so called pre-retirement agreements.
 These allow for an agreement to reduce or suspend the provision of work, by agreement between the employer and an employee of 55 or more years of age, from the time the agreement is executed to the date on which the employee reaches retirement age (and retires, or earlier if the employment contract is meanwhile terminated).